eweizman/vizdom-js/README.md

 	* Selected bar clicked on -> Deselection of clicked on bar
 	* Unselected bar clicked on -> Selection of clicked on bar

+The key helper method for filtering are filterDownstreamChart, which recursively propogates the given key/value pair to all connected charts as a filter.

+To refresh a graph, the visual part of the graph is recreated using NVD3 or D3 (bar graphs/heatmaps respectively) taking the new filters into account.

-When a tile is selected, onTileSelection is called.
+When a tile is selected, *onTileSelection* is called.
 It works very similarly to bar selection.
 The main difference is that for every tile, two filters are applied/removed to every downstream chart.
+This is because the two key/val pairs in each tile in a heatmap are treated as *independant filters*.

 ##### Filtering Data

-Filters are passed down to downstream charts recursively.
+D3 is used to apply filters to the data.

 ## Future Goals
 * New chart types